-I understand that I am responsib My signature below confirms th le for the information presented in this program manual. at:
+I understand that I am responsible for the information presented in this program manual.
+My signature below confirms that:

-☐ I have READ the m anual
+☐ I have READ the manual

 ☐ I have SIGNED UP for the list serv (p.22)

-records check) will be program.
-If I am awa of these clearances, I PRIOR to practicum. that various clearances (such as child abuse and PA criminal e required prior to any clinical experiences in the counseling re of any issues/concerns that may impact the process or outcome will talk to my mentor and/or program director immediately and A criminal record can impact movement in the counseling ication or licensure, which is part of the discussion that I will have or program director.
+I ACKNOWLEDGE that various clearances (such as child abuse and PA criminal records check) will be required prior to any clinical experiences in the counseling program.
+If I am aware of any issues/concerns that may impact the process or outcome of these clearances, I will talk to my mentor and/or program director immediately and PRIOR to practicum.
+A criminal record can impact movement in the counseling program and/or certification or licensure, which is part of the discussion that I will have with my mentor and/or program director.

-☐ I AGREE to adhere detailed in this prog to the policies and procedures and student responsibilities ram manual.
+☐ I AGREE to adhere to the policies and procedures and student responsibilities detailed in this program manual.

 Date of Signature:

 Student Name: (Please PRINT)

 Student Signature:

 Student's Program of Study

-I understand that this form sh ould be signed and returned to my Professional Issues
+I understand that this form should be signed and returned to my Professional Issues